01618830666

 Where is Japanese knotweed growing in the UK?

-Japanese knotweed grows in a variety of habitats
+Japanese knotweed grows in various habitats

 including riverbanks, railway embankments, waste ground, and gardens.
 It is known for its rapid growth rate and ability to spread quickly, making it difficult to control once established.